Freedom and privacy/security issues

 - Installing only free software applications, from trusted sources such as F-Droid on Replicant.

-- Encrypting the device's storage, to prevent some unauthorized access to the device's data.
+- Encrypting the device's storage with a strong passphrase, to prevent some unauthorized access to the device's data.

-- Using software that provides secure peer-to-peer-encrypted communications such as ChatSecure for instant messaging and AGP with K-9 Mail for emails on Replicant.
+- Using software that provides secure encrypted communications such as Conversations for instant messaging and OpenKeychain with K-9 Mail for emails on Replicant.

 - Using Tor to achieve reliable anonymity, for instance with Orbot on Replicant.

 - If the device is telephony-enabled, switching the modem to airplane mode or (when possible) turning it off when not in use, to avoid being tracked at all times.

 - Browsers using the webview framework (such as the browser shipped with Replicant and Lightning) are subject to various security flaws in Replicant 6.0.
 Replicant 4.2 did not receive security updates since its latest release in September 2015 and many serious security issues are not fixed.

 Free hardware refers to hardware that allows the same four essential freedoms that free software describes, transposed to hardware.
 Roughly, it means that the users have the freedom to use, duplicate, distribute, study, change and improve the hardware and its design.
 The equivalent of source code for hardware would be the hardware design source, in the form of schematics, implementation designs or hardware description language sources that could be used to produce the hardware from scratch.
 It is the preferred source for hardware designers to describe the hardware.